 - Narrow field of view

 High quality zoom monoculars are tough to produce.
-With that said, you will not find a high-end zoom optic save it be a full-size spotting scope with a very high price tag.
-If you're after the variable power of a cheap monocular for purely recreational purposes, the Emarth 10-30×50 monocular may be for you.
+From my experience, you will not find a high-end zoom monocular outside of expensive spotting scopes.
+If you're after the variable power of a cheap monocular for purely recreational purposes, the Emarth 10-30x50 may be for you.

-Fully multi-coated optics, BaK-4 Porro prism, a large 50 mm objective lens diameter, and 15.4-19.5 mm eye relief puts it on par with other decent monoculars in this price range.
-It’s at the top of its game in the field, and will be a nifty gadget to have the next time you need an up-close view.
+Fully multi-coated optics, a BaK-4 Porro prism, a large 50 mm objective lens diameter, and 15.4-19.5 mm eye relief puts it on par with other decent monoculars in this price range.

-Thanks to its low price tag, comparable quality to other similar monoculars, and its fast-growing popularity with the masses, the Emarth Tech Zoom monocular has earned its place with us.
+Thanks to its low price tag, comparable quality to other similar monoculars, and its fast-growing popularity with the masses, I think the Emarth Tech Zoom monocular has earned recognition.

 - ED Prime glass